Robert J. Lucero, PhD, MPH, RN, FAAN

 Gainesville, FL 32610-0197

-Dr. Lucero’s teaching interests include exploring historical and contemporary philosophical perspectives of nursing as well as basic and social science.
-As an instructor of the undergraduate Health Policy course, he encourages students to consider diverse perspectives that can inform legislative, professional, and practice issues.
+Dr. Lucero’s teaching interests include exploring historical and contemporary philosophical perspectives of basic and social science.
+As an instructor of Health Policy, Health Promotion, and Informatics courses, he encourages students to consider diverse perspectives that can inform legislative, professional, and practice issues.

-Dr. Lucero is a Fellow of the American Academy of Nursing and the New York Academy of Medicine and a Ford Foundation Faculty Fellow of the American Association of Hispanics in Higher Education.
-He is currently an Advisory Board Member of the Canadian Journal of Nursing Research and a Board Member of the Interdisciplinary Research Group on Nursing Issues of AcademyHealth.
+Dr. Lucero is a Fellow of the American Academy of Nursing and the New York Academy of Medicine, and a Ford Foundation Faculty Fellow of the American Association of Hispanics in Higher Education.
+He is on the Editorial Board of the journal Nursing Economic$ and a past Board Member of the Interdisciplinary Research Group on Nursing Issues of AcademyHealth.
 Dr. Lucero is also a standing member of the AHRQ Health Information Technology Research study section.

 Area of expertise:

 Dr. Lucero is an expert in the design, development, and evaluation of consumer and clinician-centered health information technology, as well as the secondary use of electronic clinical data for use in comparative effectiveness research.
-His NIH funded work has focused on integrating self-management tools within an electronic personal health record (ePHR) platform and resulted in the development of a highly useable system aimed at preventing falls among community-dwelling older adults.
+His NIH funded work has focused on integrating self-management tools within an ePHR platform and resulted in the development of a highly useable system aimed at preventing falls among community-dwelling older adults.